 For more information, please see The Gradle build task now supports SonarQube analysis.

 Project collection administrators can now browse to the Visual Studio Marketplace from a Team Foundation Server and install free extensions in a team project collection.
 The extensions are automatically downloaded from the Visual Studio Marketplace, uploaded to the Team Foundation Server, and installed in the selected team project collection (Figure 99).

 Project collection administrators can now browse to the Visual Studio Marketplace from a Team Foundation Server, buy paid extensions, and install them in a selected team project collection (Figure 100).
 The administrator can pay for extensions with an Azure subscription and select the number of users to assign these extensions.
 These extensions are automatically downloaded from the Visual Studio Marketplace, uploaded to the Team Foundation Server, and installed in the selected team project collection.

 For more details, see Get extensions for Team Foundation Server documentation.

 In previous releases, you needed to decide between NTLM and Negotiate security support providers for Windows Authentication when configuring a domain-joined TFS deployment.
 In 2017, we removed this setting from the configuration experience.
 If you want to continue using NTLM authentication in 2017, you do not need to take any action.
 If you had been using Kerberos authentication and want to continue doing so in 2017, you do not need to take any action.
 TFS 2017 now always configures both the Negotiate and NTLM security support providers, in that order.
-With this configuration, Kerberos authentication will be used where possible, providing enhanced security.
-When Kerberos cannot be used, NTLM authentication will be used.
+With this configuration, Kerberos authentication is used where possible, providing enhanced security.
+When Kerberos cannot be used, NTLM authentication is used.
 We did extensive testing to ensure that there would not be any impact on existing TFS deployments using NTLM authentication due to this change.